 Undergraduate Studies for Teachers

-Following application and acceptance to the university, teachers who wish to upgrade a certificate or renew a Class "A" or Class "M&" North Carolina Teaching Certificate may enroll in undergraduate courses.
-Prior approval from the division of Staff Development, North Carolina Department of Public Instruction is required for certificate renewal.
-Call the UNC Wilmington Admissions Office (910) 962-3243 for additional information.
+Following application and acceptance to the university, teachers who wish to upgrade a certificate or renew a Class "A" or Class "M" North Carolina Teaching Certificate may enroll in undergraduate courses.
+Prior approval from the division of Staff Development, North Carolina Department of Public Instruction (external link) is required for certificate renewal.

 Main Campus vs. Extension Tuition and Fees